shimataro/value-schema/README.md

 This schema creates a new schema **from other schemas**.
 The new schema matches any one of old schemas.

+It might be useful for login form, such as "Input email or username".

 #### ambient declarations

 ```typescript